-Internal communications and workplace flexibility will reign supreme in the 2020 workplace.
+In addition to this, internal communications and workplace flexibility will reign supreme in the workplace.
 The convergence of the startup and corporate company cultures will lead to the emergence of ‘employee first’ culture when it comes to EX, while CSR initiatives will increase with the help of digitalization.

-In the not so distant past, flexible working was seen as a perk provided only by certain businesses and in many instances only in isolated occasions.
-Today, in contrast, flexible working is the make or break factor for many employees.
-This has led from the smallest startup to the largest corporate, like Barclays, Cisco and Vodafone offering flexible working.
+In the not-so-distant past, flexible working was seen as a perk provided only by certain businesses and, in many instances, only in isolated occasions.
+Today, in contrast, flexible working is the make-or-break factor for many employees.
+This has led from the smallest startup to the largest corporations like Barclays, Cisco and Vodafone, offering flexible working.
 Some, such as Simply Business have gone as far as starting to offer 4-day weeks.
-Expect many many more of this in 2020.
+Expect many, many more of this in 2020.

 Louise Jones, People Advisor at Perkbox, comments: